SpenceIsCool/PLEdu_IS_Fa23/minutes.md

 - 12: Drew D Lewis.
 2020.
 Gender Effects on Re-assessment Attempts in a Standards- Based Grading Implementation.
 PRIMUS 30 (2020), 539–551. https://doi.org/10.
 1080/10511970.2019.1616636
     - https://www.tandfonline.com/doi/full/10.1080/10511970.2019.1616636
     - facinating concept on diversity impacts of the method of teaching...
+- the value of anonymity in the classroom. consider the notes on piazza as value specifically for women in STEM.
+- SPWI

 # KEY
 - a few key terms I can lookup
 - PERSONAL NOTE
+- THOUGHT
 - SPWI: a cursor set